-Owner Actions That May Result in Disapproval of a Tenancy Request [24 CFR 982.306(c)]
+Owner Actions That May Result in Disapproval of a Tenancy Request

 HUD regulations permit the PHA to disapprove a request for tenancy for various actions and inactions of the owner.

 If the PHA disapproves a request for tenancy because an owner is not qualified, it may not terminate the HAP contract for any assisted families that are already living in the owner's properties unless the owner has violated the HAP contract for those units [HCV GB p.
 11-4].